elaspic/elaspic2/README.md

 ### Web server

-ELASPIC2 has been integrated into the original ELASPIC web server: <http://elaspic.kimlab.org>.
+ELASPIC2 has been integrated into the original ELASPIC web server, available at: <http://elaspic.kimlab.org>.

 ### Python API

-The following notebooks can be used to explore the basic functionality of `proteinsolver`.
+The following notebooks can be used to explore the basic functionality of `ELASPIC2`.

 | Notebook name             | Google Colab                                                                                                                                                                                               | Description                                                                                                    |
 | ------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------- |